August 25, 2009 website publish date

 Uncle George's Wallet Holsters

-I do not make holsters for any other pistols.
+I do not make wallet holsters for any other pistols other than those listed below.
+No other pistols fit my holsters correctly.

 Hello and welcome!
 I’m Uncle George and I am a retiree from the University of Texas at Austin.
-I'm 64 years old and have been a resident of Austin for 38 years.
+I'm 67 years old and have been a resident of Austin for 41 years.
+(Profile)

 Some years ago on October 19, 1991 a 35 year-old man from nearby Belton,Texas drove his pickup truck through a window at a Luby’s Cafeteria in Killeen.
 He then for the next 15 minutes took his pistol and proceeded to shoot and kill 23 people and wound 20 others inside the cafeteria unchallenged.
 Walking slowly through the dining room he shot people randomly at close range as they hid underneath tables.
 Some were shot as he placed the gun to their heads.
 One lady, Suzanna Hupp, witnessed her parents being shot while her pistol, that she normally carried in her purse, lay secure in the glove compartment of her vehicle in the parking lot.
 After the arriving officers wounded him, he ended it by fatally shooting himself.

-When the little Ruger.380 LCP became available I got one and decided it was time for a new holster so again I made one.
-It turned out a just a little different to make it fit the LCP but pretty much the same as the unique original half-holster design that I came up with back in 1991.
+When a good friend of mine introduced me to the little Ruger.380 LCP I saw that it was a perfect pistol for a wallet holster.
+I got one and found that it didn't fit my old holster so again I made one.
+It turned out a just a little different to make it fit the LCP but pretty much the same as the unique original half-holster design that I came up with back in 1991 only I sewed and glued it together.
 I liked it so much that I decided there might be those that might like to have one just like it.

 It is glued and then lock-stitched using a heavy nylon thread.